 If you’re ranking for keywords that don’t convert, the job is to identify:

-Related breakdowns: Why your business ranks but isn’t getting calls, Showing up in Google Maps but no calls, GBP views vs actions explained.
+Related breakdowns: Getting traffic but no calls, Showing up in Google Maps but no calls, Traffic vs buying intent, Why impressions don’t equal revenue, Common visibility-to-call breakdowns.